prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 The specific fields produced by the module that can be referred to in a rule are based on the IAB's definition of each SID.
 The only difference is that array fields simply have a number appended since JsonLogic doesn't support arrays.

-These are the fields recognized by the module:
+These are the fields that can be referenced in the JsonLogic rule:

 {: .table .table-bordered .table-striped }
 | MspaServiceProviderMode | MspaOptOutOptionMode | SensitiveDataProcessing1 |